julianmatthewman/codelisttools/README.md

 # codelisttools

-[Shiny app](https://julianmatthewman-codelisttools.share.connect.posit.cloud) for making and comparing clinical codelists.
+[Shinylive app](https://julianmatthewman.github.io/codelisttools/) for making and comparing clinical codelists that runs entirely in the browser.

 ### Codelist maker